The Difference Between a Quiz Page and a Learning Page

 3. A Quiz Page Is Usually Faster

+Quiz pages are often designed for speed.
 People like quick challenges.
 They want to answer 10 questions, see their score, and maybe share the result.

-4. A Learning Page Usually Takes More Time
+4. A Learning Page Takes More Time

+A learning page asks the visitor to slow down.
 It may include answer explanations, related facts, examples, or review notes.

 This is better when the goal is deeper understanding.